 When hospitals talk about quality, it is generally in reference to very specific clinical data collected and analyzed over a period of time.
 Quality measurement isn't always easy.
 Different agencies and groups have different ways of reporting clinical outcomes that can affect the way they rate a hospital on a certain quality measure.
 Reporting systems can also be cumbersome or costly, making ratings even more difficult to produce.
 Today, there are limits to the numbers of conditions, treatments, and procedures that are reported and monitored, but as data systems and methods improve, more and more information will be available.

 Quality data show how well a department or institution achieves desired health outcomes for a particular procedure, often by tracking how closely clinical staff meet standards of care.
-At Stanford Hospital & Clinics, we strive to ensure that the care we provide is:
+At Stanford Health Care, we strive to ensure that the care we provide is:

 Safe: Avoiding injuries to patients from the care that is intended to help them.